jeftegoes/Cybersecurity/README.md

 ## 11.1.
 Brute Force Attacks

 - **BFA** = Brute Force Attacks.
-- A trial and error attack againg passwords.
+- A trial and error attack against passwords.
 - Checks all possible key combinations.
 - Automated software is used to generate a large number of consecutive guesses.
-- Infallibile but time consuming.
+- Infallible but time consuming.
 - Depends heavily on the key length, e.g.:
   - 2 characters = 3,844 guesses because:
     - First character: lowercase letters (26) + uppercase letters (26) + numbers (10) = 62.